jmalauss/surfs_up/README.md

 ![dec_temps](https://github.com/jmalauss/surfs_up/blob/main/dec_temps.png)
 ![june_temps](https://github.com/jmalauss/surfs_up/blob/main/june_temps.png)

+* The minimum temperatures for each month are interesting because they tell us how low it could possibly get.
+Ice-cream is best served cold on a hot day, so this information is important to because it allows us to make assumptions about our potential ice-cream sales in December.
+Given the strong positive correlation between ice-cream sales and temperature, we can assume that sales will drop with colder temperatures in December.
+An additional question we could ask here: How often are temperatures low?
+* The maximum temperatures help us understand the potential for ice-cream sales in December, which will likely increase on the hottest days.
+According to our summary statistics, it seems December's hot days are not much cooler than those in June.
+In other words, if we consider again the positive correlation between ice-cream sales and temperature, we can assume that our ice-cream sales will be just as profitable on an 83 degree day in June, or December.

 ### Summary: Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.

 For the written analysis: I would want to run a full analysis on other surf and ice-cream shops in Hawaii, and attempt to understand the factors related to successful business in that cohort.

+weekend sales veruss weekday sales how often are the temperatures at their lowest and highest